 If you previously possessed a valid TCC Designation, but have not completed the required (every two years) Refresher training, you are not eligible to serve in the TCC capacity until you have completed the training requirement.
-You must have a valid (within two years) TCC to serve in this capacity.
+You must have a valid (within two years) TCC Designation to serve in this capacity.

 The Traffic Control Coordinator (TCC) Program is made up of three parts.

-Part Two is the Traffic Control Coordinator Designation (TCC), a four-day workshop designed for experienced highway work zone personnel who seek additional training in work zone traffic control.
+Part Two is the Traffic Control Coordinator Designation (TCC), a four-day in-person or three-day virtual workshop designed for experienced highway work zone personnel who seek additional training in work zone traffic control.
 The Traffic Control Coordinator (TCC) designation allows an employee to be assigned as the on-site Traffic Control Coordinator on NJDOT and NJ Turnpike construction projects with the responsibility for and authority to implement and maintain all traffic operations for the project on behalf of the Contractor.